meierac/wochenschau/SWIPE_FIX_EXPLANATION.md

 ### 4. **No Scroll Position Detection**
 The component didn't check whether scrollable content was at the top before allowing swipe gestures, causing conflicts when users tried to scroll content.

+### 5. **iOS Touch Event Handling**
+On iOS, Svelte's `on:touchmove` directive uses passive event listeners by default, which prevents `preventDefault()` from working.
+This caused the sheet to not follow the drag gesture visually, making it feel unresponsive.

 ## Solution